sirech/talk-humane-on-call-alerting/presentation.md

 ???

+- I imagine most people here are familiar with on-call
-- What is actually on-call?
-Let's spend a bit of time to talk about it first
+- let me quickly talk about my understanding of it

 ---